 Contact us to find out if you are eligible to receive the Automobile Adaptive Equipment Program and what equipment is covered under this program.

-Veterans who do not have a service-related condition as determined by the Veteran Health Administration are classified as non-service- connected veterans.
-Veterans who served in the military for at least 90 days and were honorably discharged can receive VA Health benefits, including funding for a safe means of transportation.
-Even non- service-connected veterans who served more than 20 years ago and did not sustain their injury while on active military duty may qualify for these vehicle mobility benefits.
+Veterans who do not have a service-related condition, as determined by the Veteran Health Administration, are classified as non-service-connected veterans.
+Veterans who served in the military for at least 90 days and were honorably discharged can receive VA health benefits, including funding for a safe means of transportation.
+Even non-service-connected veterans who served more than 20 years ago and did not sustain their injury while on active military duty may qualify for these vehicle mobility benefits.

 The two main programs offering assistance to non-service-connected veterans are the Van Modification Ingress/Egress Program and the Federal Supply Schedule (FSS) program.
-To be able to receive the funds from either of these programs, the veteran must be in the Veterans Health Administration system.
+To be able to receive the funds from either of these programs, the veteran must be in the Veteran Health Administration system.
 Those veterans currently receiving care through a VA medical facility are already in the system and can apply for these vehicle mobility benefits.
 If not, they will need to apply for health care through the VA.

 The Van Modification Ingress/Egress is a program providing funding to veterans for vehicular access equipment allowing safe entry and exit into and out of a vehicle.
-Non-service-connected veterans with conditions such as MS, ALS, quadriplegia, paraplegia or loss of use of both lower extremities are eligible to receive non-operational equipment to provide ingress and egress to the van.
+Non-service-connected veterans with conditions such as MS, ALS, quadriplegia, paraplegia or loss of use of both lower extremities are eligible to receive non-operational equipment to provide ingress and egress to a van.
 Non-operational equipment includes lifts, tie downs, a raised roof, raised doors and a passenger transfer seat.